Nick Fortes Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the second-best in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.

-- The Braves' 3.75 team ERA ranks fifth across all league pitching staffs.
+- The Braves have a 3.70 team ERA that ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to rank 13th in baseball in home runs surrendered (89 total, 1.1 per game).
+- Braves pitchers combine to give up 89 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- His last time out was on Sunday against the Cincinnati Reds, when the right-hander tossed five innings, surrendering three earned runs while allowing seven hits.
+- The righty's last appearance was on Monday against the Minnesota Twins, when he threw seven innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.